theimgclist/100DaysOfMLCode/Day21/README.md

 **What to try next :**
 * Get into the details of Kaggle Competition
-* Read more about face processing and the Physics involved
+* Try Blender using the tutorials